jufo-ufo/Breadboard-Computer/tools/HDL-tools/README.md

 DISCLAMER: This is all test under Garuda Linux (Arch).
 This may or may not work for you.
 I had a lot of throuble getting this all to work so good luck, have fun!

 ## Installation
-The installation is quite a pain, so I build a docker container, wtich installs all of the necessary libarys and complies very thing Simply run the following command in the tools/HDL-tools folder to build the container (this may take a while, in my case 31min)
+The installation is quite a pain, so I build a docker container, which installs all of the necessary libarys and complies very thing Simply run the following command in the tools/HDL-tools folder to build the container (this may take a while, in my case 31min)
 ```bash
 docker build -t vtr-toolchain:v8.0.0 .
 ```